We believe that every child regardless of age has at all times and in all situations a right to feel safe and protected.

 What do you do if you have concerns about a child or young person?

-The first step is to speak to the class teacher unless the concern is urgent and you are worried about the safety of a child or young person, then please contact the school Designated Safeguarding Lead Ed Harker, or one of the deputy DSLs, Sophie Hunt and Sara Hibbs.
+The first step is to speak to the class teacher unless the concern is urgent and you are worried about the safety of a child or young person, then please contact the school Designated Safeguarding Lead Mrs Sophie Hunt, or one of the deputy DSLs, Mr Joe Beament and Mrs Sara Hibbs.

 This is the NSPCC guidance on 'what to do if you suspect abuse':